Canon M50 vs Fujifilm X-E3

 |Canon M6 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

-Both the M50 and the X-E3 are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the M50 does not have a direct predecessor.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Fujifilm X-E3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.